 While it costs nothing to help out a stranger, be aware of their trick before they strike.
 If a stranger comes up with a map, make sure a handbag is up and in front of any map, making it more visible.
 If the mugger becomes pushy, get out of the situation as fast as you can.

 No matter where you go, common muggers will always be looking for a way to separate travelers from their items.
-By knowing these pickpocket tricks, everyone can make sure they stay safe from unwanted advances and keep passports and wallets in the right hands.
+By knowing these pickpocket methods, everyone can make sure they stay safe from unwanted advances and keep passports and wallets in the right hands.